rhodyprog4ds/BrownFall25/portfolio/formatting.md

 ## Data Files

 Also note that for your portfolio to build, you will have to:
--  include the data files in the repository and use a relative path OR
+-  include the data files in the {term}`repository` and use a relative path OR
 -  load via url

 using a full local path(eg that starts with `///file:`) **will not work** and will render your portfolio unreadable.